sopra-fs21-group-17/pictures-server/README.md

 * A third feature that enhances usability would be a means of communication between players like a written chat or voice chat.

-## Authors and acknowledgement
+## 🖋️ Authors and acknowledgement
+@dkajin, @jukosta, @lakicv, @olstra, @xinox2000
-We want to thank community of photographers on Unsplash for their wonderful work.
+*We want to thank community of photographers on Unsplash for their wonderful work.
 As we fetch the photos at random, the single contributors are hard to identify.
-We highly encourage you to visit [Unsplash](https://unsplash.com/) as our form of appreciation.
+We highly encourage you to visit [Unsplash](https://unsplash.com/) as our form of appreciation.*

-## Licence
+## ⚖️ License
+This project is licensed under the terms of the XXX license.